 You are so tired your body aches, but the moment you lie down your brain refuses to switch off.
-This happens across chronic health conditions and acute illness alike, and it has a neurochemical explanation.
-It is not a willpower problem, and it is not anxiety.
-It is a direct consequence of how the inflammatory immune response reorganizes brain chemistry.
-Two prostaglandins — PGD2 and PGE2 — pull the brain in opposite directions at the same time.
-Inflammatory cytokines (immune-messaging proteins including TNF-alpha and IL-1beta) reshape when and how the brain receives sleep and wake inputs.
-This article covers the prostaglandin paradox, the cytokine contribution, and the feedback loop that makes the pattern self-perpetuating.
+This can happen across chronic health conditions and acute illness alike, and it can have a neurochemical explanation.
+Anxiety and stress can coexist with this pattern, but inflammatory signaling can also create a direct sleep-wake mismatch.
+Two prostaglandins – PGD2 and PGE2 – can pull the brain in opposite directions at the same time.
+Inflammatory cytokines (immune-messaging proteins including TNF-alpha and IL-1beta) can reshape when and how the brain receives sleep and wake inputs.
+This article covers the prostaglandin paradox, the cytokine contribution, and the feedback loop that can make the pattern self-reinforcing.
 For the broader inflammatory sleep picture, see Inflammatory Sleep Disruption.

 Why Does Inflammation Cause Fatigue?

-During inflammatory states, PGD2 is produced in the arachnoid membrane (one of the protective membranes surrounding the brain) and the choroid plexus (the tissue that produces cerebrospinal fluid) by an enzyme called lipocalin-type PGD synthase.
+During inflammatory states, PGD2 is produced in the leptomeninges (the inner protective membranes around the brain), choroid plexus (the tissue that produces cerebrospinal fluid), and oligodendrocytes by an enzyme called lipocalin-type PGD synthase.
 From there, PGD2 is released into the cerebrospinal fluid, where it circulates through the ventricular and subarachnoid spaces.
-When PGD2 reaches the basal forebrain, it binds DP1 receptors and triggers local release of adenosine — a paracrine molecule that accumulates during wakefulness and drives sleep pressure.
+When PGD2 reaches the basal forebrain, it binds DP1 receptors and triggers local release of adenosine – a paracrine molecule that accumulates during wakefulness and drives sleep pressure.
 This adenosine activates A2A receptors on VLPO (ventrolateral preoptic area) sleep neurons, which then send inhibitory GABAergic projections to the tuberomammillary nucleus, suppressing its histamine-driven arousal output (Urade & Hayaishi, 2011).
-Blocking any step in this cascade — with PGD synthase inhibitors, DP1 antagonists, or caffeine (an adenosine A2A receptor antagonist) — reduces both NREM and REM sleep, which confirms the pathway is required for normal sleep.
+Blocking any step in this cascade – with PGD synthase inhibitors, DP1 antagonists, or caffeine (an adenosine A2A receptor antagonist) – reduces both NREM and REM sleep, which supports the pathway’s role in maintaining physiological sleep.

 The subjective experience is deep, pervasive tiredness.
 But PGD2 is only half the story.

-Inflammatory cytokines — TNF-alpha and IL-1beta — amplify the fatigue through a separate route: sickness behavior, an evolutionarily conserved neuroimmune adaptation where the immune response reorganizes physiology to prioritize pathogen defense (Zhang et al., 2025).
-In people with chronic insomnia, the circadian rhythm of these cytokines moves from its normal nighttime peak to daytime hours.
-Vgontzas et al. (2002) measured this displacement in 11 chronic insomniacs versus 11 healthy controls: both IL-6 and TNF-alpha release moved to daytime, producing inflammatory fatigue at hours when the brain should be alert.
-TNF-alpha, which normally promotes NREM sleep at night, instead promotes sleepiness at the wrong time — while contributing to nighttime arousal.
-The result is a timing mismatch: fatigue inputs arrive during the day, and arousal inputs block sleep at night.
+Inflammatory cytokines – TNF-alpha and IL-1beta – can contribute to fatigue through sickness behavior, a conserved neuroimmune response linked with immune recovery, thermoregulation, and energy conservation (Zhang et al., 2025).
+In people with chronic insomnia, cytokine timing can change across the 24-hour day.
+Vgontzas et al. (2002) measured this displacement in 11 chronic insomniacs versus 11 healthy controls: IL-6 shifted from a nighttime peak around 4 AM to an evening peak around 7 PM, while TNF-alpha lost its normal circadian rhythm and showed a daytime 4-hour rhythm.
+The authors proposed that this pattern may help explain daytime fatigue and difficulty falling asleep.
+TNF-alpha, which normally promotes NREM sleep at night, may contribute to sleepiness when its timing is displaced.
+The result can be a timing mismatch: fatigue inputs arrive during the day, and arousal inputs block sleep at night.

-Two-Process Model of Sleep Regulation.
+Figure: Two-Process Model of Sleep Regulation.
 The homeostatic process (Process S) reflects sleep pressure that accumulates with wakefulness and dissipates with sleep, partly mediated by adenosine.
-The circadian process (Process C), governed by the SCN synchronization, entrains internal rhythms to the light-dark cycle.
+The circadian process (Process C), governed by SCN synchronization, entrains internal rhythms to the light-dark cycle.
 The interaction of these two processes determines sleep onset, depth, and duration.
 Cytokines can adjust the sleep onset threshold further.
 Zhang, N., et al. (2025).
-IL-1beta and TNF-alpha-driven sleep alterations: Neuroimmune mechanisms and behavioral implications.
-Brain, Behavior, & Immunity — Health, 50, 101139. https://pubmed.ncbi.nlm.nih.gov/41323350/
+IL-1b and TNF-a-driven sleep alterations: Neuroimmune mechanisms and behavioral implications.
+Brain, Behavior, & Immunity – Health, 50, 101139.

 Why Does Inflammation Also Prevent Sleep?